 FR-455.
 If the study field is set to TAILORx, the materials return contact is set to <production contact>.

 FR-460.
-The Test Type radio button has the following possible values: Unknown, Oncotype DX Breast, OncotypeDX Colon.
+Refer to section 2.3.2.1 for information on test type selection.

 FR-461.
-After Intake Complete is complete, the TestType radio button should be locked down and unable to be changed.
+Refer to section 2.3.2.1 for information on test type selection.
+This requirement is now FR-2012.

 FR-462.
 When text is entered in the tracking number field, the SR Received box should populate automatically with today’s date and time.

+Test Type Selector Tool

+FR-2001.
+The radio buttons display the short name for each orderable test.
+See FR-1510-FR-1514 for a table of short and long names for each test and the order in which they should be displayed (right to left) in the test type selector.